 Run the following command that will extract the source code.

 Navigate to the directory.

-First, I would advise to install the development tools, which will install nearly all required dependecies.
+First, I would advise installing the development tools, which will install nearly all required dependencies:

 sudo dnf groupinstall "Development Tools"

 Lastly, a few extra ones not covered in the development tools pack are required; run this command to install them.

 Now run the make command to configure the script.

 Next, install Git on CentOS Stream with the following make install command: